pjmitchell7/Gen-AI-N-Gram-Model/README.md

 ## **Step 1: Open Google Colab**
 1. Go to [Google Colab](https://colab.research.google.com/).
 2. Locate **HW1.ipynb** in this GitHub repository, download it locally, and open it in google colab.
+    2.5.
+You can also access it here for the downloaded pkl files:  https://colab.research.google.com/drive/17JjbDYHUTIOimwySca5vKRketFYckYB6?usp=sharing

 ---